HackQuarantine/hq-website/workshops.md

 1. Follow the same instructions as #2 up to part 2.
 2. Export your video `.mp4`
 3. You will be provided with a upload url as mentioned above.
 Click it, select the file, and once uploaded you're done!
+4. If you have not pre-agreed that your content will be pre-recorded, please notify an organizer so that arrangements can be made to play your content during your assigned timeslot.